sitmde/datos/README.md

 # Migratory flow of Colombians

+This dataset provides information on migration flows from 2012 to 2024.

 | Column Name               | Description                                                                                                                     | Type |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------------|------|
 | cantidad_de_filas         | Total number of migration flow records.                                                                                        |   integer |